ownport/simplefetch/tests/specs.md

 >>>
 ```

-## Proxy support via fetch interface
+### Proxy support via fetch interface

 ```python
 >>> resp = simplefetch.get("http://localhost:8800" , proxy={ 'http': 'http://127.0.0.1:8000', 'https': 'https://127.0.0.1:8000', })
 >>>
 ```

+## Advanced usage

-## ETag and Last-Modified Headers
+### ETag and Last-Modified Headers

 ETags and Last-Modified headers are two ways that content publishers can save bandwidth, but they only work if clients take advantage of them.
 UrlFetch gives you the ability to take advantage of these features, but you must use them properly.

 The basic concept is that a content publisher may provide a special HTTP header, called an ETag, when it publishes a content.
 You should send this ETag back to the server on subsequent requests.
 If the content has not changed since the last time you requested it, the server will return a special HTTP status code (304) and no content data.
-For more information see [Wikipedia](http://en.wikipedia.org/wiki/HTTP_ETag)
+For more information see HTTP ETag on [Wikipedia](http://en.wikipedia.org/wiki/HTTP_ETag)

 ### Using ETags headers to reduce bandwidth